Ecommerce VAT

 You may of course be selling from your own website.
 Platforms like Shopify are not marketplaces, so you must account for VAT in these circumstances.
 If you are not going to make the customer the importer on record, or use a VAT payment arrangement with a courier then you are going to use either the import One Stop Shop (“iOSS”) if you fulfil from the UK (or anywhere else from outside the EU) or the One Stop Shop if you fulfil from within the EU.
 These two schemes are very similar, the difference being that the iOSS can only be used if the value of the goods being sold is less than €150.
 If you import goods worth more than €150 you will either be making the customer the importer on record or using the services of a courier to pay the VAT due on import.

 If you are using either the iOSS or OSS then you will register in one country and submit returns and pay your VAT to that one country.
 But you will account for VAT on sales based on the VAT rate applicable to where your customer is.
-You will need to report that you made €x of sales to French customers at 20% VAT and €y value of sales to German customers at 19% VTA and so on, for all countries in which you have made sales.
+You will need to report that you made €x of sales to French customers at 20% VAT and €y value of sales to German customers at 19% VAT and so on, for all countries in which you have made sales.

 It is quite possible that you will have multiple scenarios and may use more than one method to account for your EU Sales.
 For instance, you could be selling on Amazon and using FBA services in Germany.
 You will therefore have a German VAT registration.
 If you take advantage of the PAN EU programme you will have multiple VAT registrations.
 You may also sell products from your own website which you fulfil from the UK, in which case you will possibly have an iOSS registration.
 More than likely you will also have a UK VAT registration for your UK sales.